squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 .. tacn:: nosimpl @tactic

-  Call the given tactic without the subjudgement implicit use of simplications.
+  Call the given tactic without the subjudgement implicit use of simplifications.
   This can be useful to understand what's going on step by step.
   This is also necessary in rare occasions where simplifications are actually undesirable to complete the proof.